lionwheel/api/README.md

 ------------ | ------------- | -------------
-**pickup_at** | Date | delivery date (defaults to the current day) company_id | integer | the company id to which the task should be associated notes | string | general delivery notes **original_order_id** | string | id in external system, should be unique source_city | string |
+**pickup_at** | Date | delivery date (defaults to the current day) company_id | integer | the company id to which the task should be associated company | json | provided if you need to create new company or assign delivery to existing company by external id. <br> `{ "name": "New company", "external_id": "12345678" }` notes | string | general delivery notes **original_order_id** | string | id in external system, should be unique source_city | string |